Connect from Off Campus

 If you get "page cannot be displayed" and you are at a work site or a high school, then you should consult with your network administrator.
 If the appropriate ports have been opened in the organization's firewall, then there may be a competing proxy server in use at your site.
 The network staff will have to help you select the right settings so the two proxy servers are not in conflict with each other.
 Consult your network staff before changing these settings:

 In Internet Explorer use tools =>Internet options =>connections tab =>LAN settings to check for proxy settings.

 In FireFox use tools =>options =>advanced =>network tab =>settings button to check for proxy settings.

 In Chrome use settings =>"show advanced" (near the bottom) =>under NETWORK =>change proxy settings.

 How to Access a Library Link When You Are Off Campus

-The library may own a resource, but still be denied access.
+The library may own a resource, but still deny access.
 For some reason, the necessary EZProxy prefix might be missing.
 Just add the EZProxy prefix to the resource's URL to gain access.

 Paste this in front:

 The result might look something like this: